alexandermeek/RayTracer/README.md

 | dragon         | 2     | dragon_vrip    |
 ***Note:*** Various models have additional, lower resolution models available.
 The filename adds a suffix of _res2, 3 or 4.

 Any additional downloaded models can be placed in the models directory and used likewise.
+To keep the same composition in frame keep scale the same as you change the size of the image. > scale = bigger object in frame.

 ## Compilation:
-To compile using gcc: `g++ --std=c++11 *.cpp -o raytracer` (if within the internal RayTracer directory)
+To compile using gcc: `g++ --std=c++11 *.cpp -o raytracer -fopenmp` (if within the internal RayTracer directory)

+Add -Wall to see warnings.